 - More consumers are turning to the digital realm to shop for their items.
 The retailers should adapt to the changing trends.

-- Smaller retail stores will become the norm again versus the big mega supermarket stores of the 80’s and 90’s; eliminating the over-reliance of bulk stocking, package pricing, deep discounts and buying more for fewer value propositions.
+- Smaller retail stores and better stock inventory management systems and distribution networks will, in turn, eliminate the current over-reliance on bulk stocking, package pricing, deep discounts and buying more for fewer value propositions.